-nbdfuse - present a network block device in a FUSE filesystem
+nbdfuse - mount a network block device in the local filesystem

 nbdfuse is used to mount a Network Block Device (NBD) in the local filesystem.
 The NBD virtual file is mounted at MOUNTPOINT/FILENAME (defaulting to MOUNTPOINT/nbd).
 Reads and writes to the virtual file are turned into reads and writes to the NBD device.

 The NBD server itself can be local or remote.
 The server can be specified as an NBD URI (like